hanhj2020/env/linux_env.md

 			mysql>exit
 			Bye
 		this is  not computer user account passwd ,but the database user passwd
-	6.	add a computer user for wiki
+	6.	add a computer user for wiki.(not necessary)

 			 sudo adduser wiki
 			 passwd wiki (not necessary)
 	7. config wiki in browse
 		in browse :localhost/wiki
-		 config your wiki
+		 config your wiki(will create my_wiki database,use root as mysql user.)
-		 and put LocalSettins.php in your wiki dictory
+		 put LocalSettins.php in your wiki dictory

 ### mysql: